If you have booked your child on to the Pedal Project course we guarantee to get them pedalling safely without stabilisers.

 The Frog Bike size guide is here.

 If you are buying from a shop, our rule is that when your child is sitting on the saddle, both their heels should be able to touch the ground.
-Shop assistants invariably try to sell bikes that are bigger than this.
-They no doubt have your best interests in mind as they want to sell you a bike that will last for longer, but it is bad advice.
+Shop assistants always try to sell bikes that are bigger than this, saying that the child should be on tiptoes.
+This is completely the wrong advice – for a new cyclist that is still gaining confidence, their heels should be touching the ground, or at the very most 1cm or 2cm off the ground.
+If you buy a bike where they are on tiptoes, they will really struggle to start and stop it safely and it will make the bike near impossible to ride.
+The shops no doubt have your best interests in mind as they want to sell you a bike that will last for longer, but please ignore this advice suggesting being on tiptoes – it is wrong.

 If a child has been riding for years and are very confident, then they will be able to manage a bike that is bigger, where they cannot fully touch the ground.
 But if they are a new cyclist they will find it very hard – if not impossible – to start and stop a bike on which they cannot touch the ground with their heels.